 Suggestions for coping

-Talking to kids about the storm and helping families cope:
+Talking to kids and helping families cope:

 A collection of resources gathered by the CDC